• Skip to primary navigation

 I thought I’d start by clearing this up.

-Masticating, cold press and slow juicers are all the same thing!
+Masticating juicers, cold press juicers and slow juicers are all the same thing!

 Masticating juicers work as slower speeds compared to centrifugal juicers and this slow speed also stops the juice heating up while it’s being made keeping it cold.
 So don’t let marketing trick or confuse you, these are all just different ways of talking about the same thing.